yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 This deployment pattern is a refinement of scenario 2.
 The DMZ is divided into multiple zones with no inter-zone communication.
 Multiple gateway instances are deployed on separate nodes in each zone, and all nodes in the zone can communicate with each other.

 All nodes in the DMZ run Node Managers.
 There are two nodes deployed behind the internal firewall running Admin Node Managers in an active/active configuration.
 Both Admin Node Managers can manage any Node Manager in any zone.

-### Further details

-You must configure at least two Admin Node Managers in a domain for high availability and security.

-For details on how to configure and secure multiple Admin Node Managers in a domain, see [Configure Admin Node Manager high availability](/docs/apigtw_admin/admin_node_mngr).

 ## API Gateway backup and disaster recovery